darktjm/grok/README.md

 =======================================

 For people who don't read long READMEs, I'll describe compilation and installation first.
-Before starting, install Qt 5 (this was tested with 5.11.3):
+Before starting, install C++ development tools, cmake (tested with 3.13.1), Qt 5 (tested with 5.11.3) and GNU Bison (tested with 3.2.2):

->     cd src; qmake && make
+>     cmake && make
 >     # if you want to install it now:
->     sudo make install
+>     sudo make install/strip
 >     # if you want to package it:
->     make install INSTALL_TARGET=/tmp/pkg_root
+>     make install/strip DESTDIR=/tmp/pkg_root

-If you don't like the default installation locations, you can set PREFIX in the qmake command or edit grok.pro.
-You may also need to tweak the yacc-related configuration in grok.pro.
+If you don't like the default installation locations, you can set set them most easily by replacing cmake with either ccmake or cmake-gui.
+In particular, CMAKE_INSTALL_PREFIX is a common variable to change, and you can change it on the cmake command line as well:

->     qmake PREFIX=/usr/local
+>     cmake -DCMAKE_INSTALL_PREFIX=/usr

 Obtain the latest version at: